dascritch/cpu-audio/API.md

-findInterface(child)             | HTMLElement or null           | For any ShadowDOM element, will returns its parent interface container findContainer(child)             | CpuAudioElement.`CPU` or null | For any `<audio>` tag or its child tag, will returns the element `CPU` API currentPlaylist()                | array                         | Returns an array of the current playing playlist
+findInterface(child)             | HTMLElement or null           | For any ShadowDOM element, will returns its parent interface container findContainer(child)             | CpuAudioElement.`CPU` or null | For any `<audio>` tag or its child tag, will returns the element `CPU` API currentPlaylist()                | array                         | Returns an array of the current playing playlist adjacentKey(object, key, offset) | string or null 				 | Returns the adjacent key of a key in an object (offset -1 for previous, +1 for next)

 Some methods are still not documented, for internal usage, as they may evolve.